 10. Vegan Peppermint Hot Chocolate

 Mint + chocolate = a dreamy hot chocolate match.
 In this recipe from Lauren Caris Cooks, peppermint extract adds refreshing notes to frothy almond milk coated with dark chocolate.
-Top with coconut whipped cream for the ultimate classic in hot chocolate.
+Top with coconut whipped cream for a classic hot chocolate.

 11. Coffee Mexican Drinking Chocolate